The Phare Battambang Circus

 The boutique, which stocks artworks and designs by our students, is open before and after the show.

 Every month, we present a rotating roster of shows.
 Check out the schedule on the top of this page.
 The schedule is susceptible to change.
 If you want to stay completely up to date, we recommend you join our Telegram group.
-You can also check out our Facebook and Instagram where we post last-minute changes in the stories.
+You can also check out our Facebook and Instagram pages where we post last-minute changes in the profile stories.

 Holiday is the story of Cambodian street kids, colloquially called ‘Bong Touch Bong Thom’ – meaning gangster in Khmer.
 They are scavengers, peddlers, beggars, thieves but above all are crafty and mischievous children.
 What if, just for once, these kids had a day off?
 In this show, our favourite rascals will see their dream come true… And their imagination has no limit when it comes to having fun and joking around!
 This story was inspired by the first group of circus students who escaped their daily duties and came to Phare Ponleu Selpak to learn circus tricks, have fun and aim for a better future.